microsoft/EveryoneCanCode-US/Track_1_ToDo_App/Sprint-06 - Advanced To-Do Details/Feature 1 - Add Additional To-Do Details/User Story 1 - Add additional details to to-do item.md

 <br/>

 #### 3. Add methods to the ToDo model to make the fields more user-friendly
 These fields will be used throughout the application and since several of these fields including `completed` and `priority` are being stored in a **format that isn't as user-readable as we would like, we will need to add some additional code to the application to make these fields more user-friendly**.
-To do this we will add a couple of additional methods to our ToDo model.
+To do this, we will add a couple of additional methods to our ToDo model.
 Open the `database.py` file in the source folder of your application.
 Add the following code right after the `__str__(self)` method:

 ```python
 def priority_str(self):